microsoft/PythonProgrammingPuzzles/problems/README.md

 **Description:**
 Find optimal strategy for Rock-Paper-Scissors zero-sum game

-Can the computer figure out that 1/3, 1/3, 1/3 achieves the maximal expected value of 0
+Find the distribution that guarantees maximum expected value of 0

 **Problem:**